LDPC Codes with Local and Global Decoding: Reducing The Number of Joint Iterations

 where $f$ and $g$ are given in \eqref{eq:f} and \eqref{eq:g}, respectively; note that \eqref{eq:2D-DE1} and \eqref{eq:2D-DE2} express a local and a joint iteration, respectively.
 A scheduling scheme prescribes decoder access to the joint check nodes in only part of the iterations, and thus replaces \eqref{eq:2D-DE2} with

-for some $A \subseteq \mathbb{N}$ representing the iteration numbers where joint checks are accessed; in this case we have

-Note that when the check-node update is skipped in the joint side there is no need to access the variable nodes outside the sub-block.
-Since Lemma~\ref{lemma:mono of DE} still holds when \eqref{eq:2D-DE2} is replaced with \eqref{eq:schedule}, the limits $\lim\limits_{l \to \infty}x_l$ and $\lim\limits_{l \to \infty}y_l$ exist for every scheduling scheme.
+for some $A \subseteq \mathbb{N}$ representing the iteration numbers where joint checks are accessed; in this case we have $ N_{JI}=\left| A \right|.$ Note that when the check-node update is skipped in the joint side there is no need to access the variable nodes outside the sub-block.
+Since Lemma~\ref{lemma:mono of DE} (monotonicity) still holds when \eqref{eq:2D-DE2} is replaced with \eqref{eq:schedule}, the limits $\lim\limits_{l \to \infty}x_l$ and $\lim\limits_{l \to \infty}y_l$ exist for every scheduling scheme.